Maitake Mushroom

 Red Flags to Watch For

-- Asymptomatic eosinophilia (elevated white blood cells) was observed in some MDS patients, which warrants monitoring
+- Asymptomatic eosinophilia (elevated white blood cells) was observed in 4 of 18 MDS patients — a potential safety signal

-- Over 1,000 supplement products contain maitake, but clinical evidence supporting most label claims is very limited
+- Over 1,000 supplement products contain maitake, but clinical evidence for most marketed uses (weight loss, general wellness) is absent from the provided research

 Products Containing Maitake Mushroom